john-howland-stone/Project1JS_p1/README.md

 To-do list:

-Allows the system to store any object instead of just Strings
+Refacotr to allow the system to store any object instead of just Strings

 Getting Started
 Clone the repository via "git clonehttps://github.com/john-howland-stone/Project1JS_p1.git"